nitpack/tgfilebotter2/docs/DEPLOYMENT_GUIDE.md

 # Complete Deployment Guide
 ## Telegram Bot File Management System

 This guide will walk you through **every step** from a fresh computer to a fully running, secured server.
-Written for beginners with no Linux experience.

 ---